Azathothas/Stars/README.md

 - [cestef/braise](https://github.com/cestef/braise) – Run your tasks like a chef !
 - [cestef/rwalk](https://github.com/cestef/rwalk) – A blazingly fast web directory scanner written in Rust
 - [chawyehsu/hok](https://github.com/chawyehsu/hok) – CLI reimplementation of Scoop in Rust
-- [chenxiaolong/avbroot](https://github.com/chenxiaolong/avbroot) – Sign (and root) Android A/B OTAs with custom keys while preserving Android Verified Boot
+- [chenxiaolong/avbroot](https://github.com/chenxiaolong/avbroot) – Tool for manipulating and re-signing Android A/B OTAs
 - [chevdor/tera-cli](https://github.com/chevdor/tera-cli) – A command line utility on top of the tera templating engine.
 Takes json|yaml|toml as input and can merge ENV in.
 You may see it as envsubst on steroid.
 - [chmln/sd](https://github.com/chmln/sd) – Intuitive find & replace CLI (sed alternative)
 - [chrisdickinson/git-rs](https://github.com/chrisdickinson/git-rs) – git, implemented in rust, for fun and education :crab: